onlyfave/Number-classification-api/README.md

 This project is licensed under the MIT License.

 ## Conclusion
 The **Number Classification API** is a lightweight and efficient API that provides mathematical insights and fun facts about numbers.
-Future improvements may include support for additional number properties and performance optimizations.
+Future improvements may include support for additional number properties and performance optimizations.🔥